Stop! Your Lease Extension in St Austell Could Be FREE

 A St Austell leasehold property depreciates with the years remaining on the lease.

-It is conventional wisdom that a residential leasehold with in excess of 100 years unexpired lease term is worth roughly the same as a freehold.
-Where an further 90 years added to any lease with more than 30 years remaining, the premises will be equivalent in value to a freehold for many years ahead.
+It is generally accepted that a property with more than one hundred years unexpired lease term is worth approximately the equivalent as a freehold.
+Where an additional ninety years added to any lease with more than 30 years left, the residence will be equivalent in value to a freehold for many years ahead.

 Lender Requirement